jpravetz/node-datatable/README.md

 - ```requestQuery```: An object containing the properties set by the client-side DataTables library as defined in [sent parameters](https://www.datatables.net/manual/server-side#Sent-parameters).
+Note that you may build your own ```requestQuery```, omitting certain properties, and achieve a different outcome.
+For example, passing an empty ```requestQuery``` object will build a select statement that gets all rows from the table.
+Such a scenario could be useful for building a custom file export function.

 #### Returns #####